brycewray/hugo-site/content/posts/2020/12/cache-busting-eleventy-take-two.md

 - Was successfully called within the final `head` for each page's HTML.
 - Was the same after each host completed its build process.
 This was important because---as I'd seen during my use of that interim query string solution---build configurations and processes vary among hosts and so, under certain conditions, can produce results that might not necessarily work for you.

-<p class="yellowBox"><strong>Caution</strong>: Chastened as I am by my recent whiff, I do <strong>not</strong> pretend that these tests, either locally or on actual hosting environments, can necessarily be accurate for <strong>every</strong> conceivable computing situation.
-That&rsquo;s why I put the &ldquo;(?)&rdquo; in the subtitle.
+{{% yellowBox %}}**Caution**: Chastened as I am by my recent whiff, I do **not** pretend that these tests, either locally or on actual hosting environments, can necessarily be accurate for **every** conceivable computing situation.
+That's why I put the "(?)" in the subtitle.
 All I can say for sure is that this solution works for me locally and on multiple hosts using various configurations where the previous, PostCSS Hash-based solution failed to be reliable.
-But, as always, YMMV.</p>
+But, as always, YMMV.{{% /yellowBox %}}

 ## To fork or not&nbsp;to&nbsp;fork&nbsp;.&nbsp;.&nbsp;.